Andrea Brenta: Works

 De insomniis, translated in 1479–1480, survives in both a manuscript presentation copy for Sixtus IV and a printed edition by Oliviero Servio (1490).
 It has a dual dedication to Sixtus and Nicola Gupalatino and a prefatory letter addressed to Zaccaria Barbaro.

-The Roman printer Eucharius Silber published Brenta's 1483 sermon, Oratio in die Pentecostes.
+The Roman printer Eucharius Silber published Brenta's 1483 sermon, Oratio in die Pentecostes (caption title: In Pentecosten oratio).